Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 To be very candid, an application for assignment to Navy flight training was my answer to an extended period of being put in jeopardy by German gunners and bombardiers and submariners.
 I figured that a change of venue might be good for my morale and for my survival chances at age 23.
 Personal fears have led to two key decisions in my life.
 Both have had rewarding results that have been mixed with pangs of conscience over the internal acknowledgement that I sought a retreat from danger.

 Lest mention of my age be inferred as an attempt to elicit a reader's sympathy for youth, I need to point out that most all of the aviator aspirants in the primary flight training class in which I eventually found myself were very young men.
 I was one of the fleet transfers, both officer and enlisted, in my flight group.
 We were about four years older than the aviation cadets (AVCADs) and we had combat experience.
 We were in a minority.
 The only good reason for the Navy to bring us back from overseas for flight training was investment for the future.
-As far as winning the World War II in progress was concerned, it is clear to me now that these slightly older yet still neophyte pilots were not required.
+As far as winning the World War II in progress was concerned, it is clear to me now that these slightly older yet still neophyte pilots were likely not required.
 In fact, if our presence denied a billet to a prospective young aviation cadet, that denial was, in the short term, counterproductive.
 Youth needed to be served, and for the most part it was served in the young men called up for flight training in World War II.
 The preponderant youth contingent in our flight class had already marked our small shipboard transfer group as "seniors."
+As it turned out, the advent of the Japanese Kamikaze pilots in the Pacific war justified our orders to flight training.

 Our ships were rarely defended by friendly, night fighter, aircraft.
 Night flying was relatively new; just a few years of experience had been gained.
 Even the concept of fighter control in the daytime was new.
 Combat air patrol, CAP, in a fully coordinated and controlled sense, was in its infancy.
 Air defense, with friendly night fighters, of important land based installations against enemy air raids was "a work in progress."
 When three land based searchlights could triangulate on one high level enemy bomber, they could hold him and track him and get a fire control solution, and often shoot him down.
 Friendly fighters had to stay away from the enemy planes or they too would be subject to air-burst, AA shells.
 A ZI, for Zone of the Interior, was defined around each important land based defensive perimeter.
 Any plane in the darkness, friend or foe, was going to be shot at in that zone.
 Any attempt by an aircraft to assist in the defense of a convoy at night, especially a convoy with surface escorts capable of AA fire, was fraught with danger for the defending aircraft.
 At sea, there was no inter-service protocol, not even something like the ZI over land installations.
 The ships at sea could not see and identify who the marauders were.
 (The electronic system,IFF-Identification Friend or Foe, was just being born.)
 The whole subject of night fighting, aircraft to aircraft, was just too new.
 For these reasons, the defending air cover, if there was one, usually withdrew at sunset.
 Even then, some courageous Beaufighters of the British Air Force would often hang around after dusk and do what they could to disrupt an enemy air attack on a convoy.